ovh-ux/component-rollup-config/README.md

 ## Plugins

-This configuration provides some plugins to facilitate loading and importing of ovh translations.
+This configuration provides some plugins to facilitate loading and importing of ovh translations ; as well as a plugin to facilitate less imports.

 ### translation-xml